aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.events/wheelevent/dom_delta_page/_index.md

 ---
 title: WheelEvent.DOM_DELTA_PAGE
 second_title: Aspose.SVG for .NET API Reference
-description: WheelEvent field.
+description: WheelEvent DOM_DELTA_PAGE field.
 The units of measurement for the delta MUST be pages either defined as a single screen or as a demarcated page
 type: docs
 weight: 70
 url: /net/aspose.svg.dom.events/wheelevent/dom_delta_page/